 “Noise Criterion” means the single number rating that is somewhat sensitive to the relative loudness and speech interference properties of a given noise spectrum.
 The method consists of a family of criterion curves extending from 63 to 8,000 Hz and a tangency rating procedure.
 The criterion curves define the limits of octave band spectra that must not be exceeded to meet occupant acceptance in certain spaces.

+“Non-Recirculated” means that the water used to fill an aquatic venue or to feed aquatic features is not recirculated through a treatment system for filtration and disinfection, but rather is sourced from an approved water supply used only once in/on the aquatic venue, and gets disposed of with a proper wastewater disposal method.
+For example, at a non-recirculated Interactive Water Play Aquatic Venue, water sprayed from an aquatic feature comes directly from the water supply, is used only once, and gets disposed of through sanitary drains).

 “Non-Substantial Alteration” means the alteration, modification, or renovation of an aquatic facility or an aquatic venue where the total cost of the work is 50% or less of the replacement cost of the aquatic facility or the aquatic venue.

 “Oocyst” means the thick-walled, environmentally resistant structure released in the feces of infected animals that serves to transfer the infectious stages of sporozoan parasites (e.g., Cryptosporidium) to new hosts.